 Tell Sick Beard about your favourite TV shows and it will automatically search for old and new episodes for you to watch.
 When it finds one it will send the .NZB to SABnzbd Plus and your download will begin.
 This is basically a modern PVR, and if you like the concept you might want to check out Couch Potato (also $3.99) which is designed to do the same thing except with movies, though it’s not 100% there on Ubuntu just yet.

 Built to sync, share and back up files, Amahi Sync monitors shares of your choosing for incoming files and then makes them available online whenever you need them.
 Access your shared files anywhere you want, with only the only limitations being the speed of your internet connection and available space.
 Files are available either via logging in and using the web interface or publicly using your username.amahi.me/Public/ folder which makes sharing files you’ve got at home with friends and family easier than ever.

-Android users might want to check out the Amahi Sync for Android app designed especially for use with this add-on in mind.
+Android users might want to check out the Amahi Sync for Android app [No longer available] designed especially for use with this add-on in mind.

 An app that works in much the same way to Amahi Sync above, ownCloud provides universal access to files wherever you are.
 The free add-on provides more than just access to files and has built in functionality for music streaming, sharing with others, WebDAV access and basic editing features direct from your browser.
 Sync contacts, calendars and bookmarks across all your devices using ownCloud on your personal server.

 Finally if you’d like to be able to access your media from anywhere with an Internet connection, Jinzora is one PHP-powered solution that’s designed to let you do that.
 Unlike DLNA above, Jinzora is designed for online media retrieval and supports transcoding to do so.
 This means you can watch most media files on your smartphone, laptop or other compatible online device.

 Coming Soon: Amahi Time Machine ($4.99)